lisdude/toaststunt/docs/README.md

 - Maps
     - maphaskey() (check if a key exists in a map.
 Looks nicer than `!(x in mapkeys(map))` and is faster when not dealing with hundreds of keys)

+- Profiling
+    - finished_tasks() (returns a list of the last X tasks to finish executing, including their total execution time) [see options.h below]
+    - Set a maximum lag threshold (can be overridden with $server_options.task_lag_threshold) that, when exceeded, will make a note in the server log and call #0:handle_lagging_task with arguments: {object, verb, callers, execution time}

 - Options.h configuration:
     - LOG_CODE_CHANGES (causes .program and set_verb_code to add a line to the server log indicating the object, verb, and programmer)
     - OWNERSHIP_QUOTA (disable the server's builtin quota management)